 We used results from the cost-effectiveness model to estimate the potential total budgetary impact of each new drug for the severe hemophilia A and B adult male populations without inhibitors.
-For each intervention in the cost-effectiveness analyses, we use the placeholder price and the three threshold prices (at \$50,000, \$100,000, and \$150,000 per QALY) in our estimates of budget impact.
+For each intervention in the cost-effectiveness analyses, we use either the list price (if available) or the placeholder price and the three threshold prices (at \$50,000, \$100,000, and \$150,000 per QALY) in our estimates of budget impact.
 The aim of the potential budgetary impact analyses is to document the percentage of patients who could be treated at select prices without crossing a potential budget impact threshold that is aligned with overall growth in the US economy.
-For 2022-2023, the five-year annualized potential budget impact threshold that should trigger policy actions to manage access and affordability is calculated to be approximately \$777 million per year for new drugs.
+For 2022-2023, the fiveyear annualized potential budget impact threshold that should trigger policy actions to manage access and affordability is calculated to be approximately \$777 million per year for new drugs.